 - It adds 6 grams of protein per 2 Tbsp serving

-Unlike some of the other more popular nut butters on the market, tahini is not typically eaten straight from the spoon because it’s on the bitter side (I warned you).
+Unlike some of the other more popular nut butters on the market, tahini is not typically eaten straight from the spoon because it’s on the bitter side.
 It does however transform into pure gold when mixed with something sweet and spicy – or in the case of these, sweet and salty.

 These have a wonderful nutty and complex flavor.
 The recipe scales well, so feel free to double it (or triple it!) on the weekend so you have a healthy, kid-friendly snack ready to grab when you need it.

 - Salted Tahini Brownies

 - Blueberry Farro Salad with Creamy Fresh Herb Dressing